 The central purport of this sutra is that Amida, by establishing the incomparable Vows, has opened wide the dharma-storehouse, and full of compassion for small, foolish beings, selects and bestows the treasure of virtues.

-‘Birth’ (in Jodo Shinshu), shinjin, and the limited enlightnment that attends them, is not something that can be earned, it can only be bequeathed or revealed to us in the sense that the perfect wisdom and compassion of Buddha-Nature is always present, even when unrealized, like when a veil of clouds covers the sun.
-The presence of clouds may veil the sun from view, but it does not mean the sun, the source of light, is not there.
-Dharmakara Bodhisattva (literally, the enlightened and enlightening being ‘Storehouse of the Dharma’) opened the treasure of virtues to all through making and fulfilling the Primal Vow (hongan, Jpn.), which is thus both the cause and result of his becoming Amida Butsu.
+‘Birth’ (in Jodo Shinshu), shinjin, and the limited enlightenment that attends them, is not something that can be earned, it can only be bequeathed or revealed to us in the sense that the perfect wisdom and compassion of Buddha-Nature is always present, even when unrealized, like when a veil of clouds covers the sun.
+The presence of clouds may veil the sun from view, but it does not mean the sun, the source of light and life, is not there.
+Dharmakara Bodhisattva (literally, the enlightened and enlightening being ‘Storehouse of the Dharma’) opened the treasury of virtues to all through making and fulfilling the Primal Vow (hongan, Jpn.), which is thus both the cause and result of his becoming Amida Butsu.

 Elsewhere we have indicated that the Pure Land need not only and necessarily be viewed as a post-mortem state or realm, but may also be seen as a new state of existence lived here and now in the aftermath of shinjin and ‘birth’; and that therefore ‘attainment of birth’ need not only happen after the death of the body.
 In the aforementioned post it was indicated that in the Sukhavativyuha Sutra (i.e. the “Larger Sutra on the Buddha of Infinite Life”) it is declared: